JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

 A port with a single user gets no multiplexer at all.
 A port type that cannot be arrayed falls back to the inline if/elif form.

+Operand equivalence preserves shared glue as a DAG: `_value_equiv_key` memoizes each node/state traversal, and `_GlueValueKey` caches hashes and compares structure iteratively.
+Repeated children are not expanded again while hashing or comparing keys.
+Hash collisions still trigger exact structural comparison;
+the optimization changes analysis cost, not which values may share a mux row.

 ### 3.2c Register allocation

 With everything folded onto a few units, **registers are routinely a larger part